 Housing and Meals

 Students will live in on-campus residence halls that will encourage assimilation with the high number of international and domestic students enrolled at the university.
 The residence halls provide single room living for students in a shared flat with 2-9 other students.
-Student will purchase and prepare their own food in the flat's shared kitchen facilities.
+Students will purchase and prepare their own food in the flat's shared kitchen facilities.
 Meals can also be purchased in campus cafés, but no meal plan will be provided.

 This program allows students to receive transfer credits in their major or minor, while also fulfilling LVC general education requirements.
 Kingston University also offers a course specifically designed for study abroad students titled "British Life and Culture."
 Lectures are given on various aspects of British life, culture, and history followed by excursions to places of special interest including Oxford, Bath, Stonehenge, the National Theatre, the Globe Theatre, and Parliament.